rzaluska/hugo-blog-source/content/blog/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

     and download old version of Mi Flash tool.
 This is needed for bypass possible error saying that **binding time is too short**.
-- Install application in windows machine or go to next section where I describled process of preparing virtual machine.
+- Install application in windows machine or go to next section where I described process of preparing virtual machine.

 ### Using Virtual Machine instead of physical Windows PC
 - Install Virtual Box via package manager